Pharmacy

 This document provides guidance and templates for state and territorial health agencies charged with creating memoranda of understanding with pharmacies in response to influenza pandemics and other public health emergencies.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 This fact sheet is intended for Medicare patients and provides information about: how to see doctors and other providers; get prescription drugs and extended day supplies; pay Medicare premiums; and receive dialysis or chemotherapy in a disaster or emergency area.
 It also describes how to replace a Medicare card, or lost or damaged durable medical equipment or supplies that Medicare paid for.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 The authors present guidelines “to provide a framework for healthcare teams in patient care settings that can be used to develop policies and procedures that minimize the effects of drug shortages on quality of care.”

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 This guidance document was developed for the Boards of Pharmacy to assist them with developing robust emergency and disaster plans that complement local efforts.
 It also includes several appendices, which contain guidance information and templates for issues such as emergency planning, maintaining operations, and communications.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 This document offers eight recommendations for local health departments on collaborating with pharmacy partners for public health emergency preparedness and response.
 It discusses how strong relationships between local health departments and pharmacy partners can increase the safe, fast, effective, and equitable distribution of medical countermeasures during a public health emergency, and are crucial to effective public health emergency response.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 The authors describe the various roles pharmacists could have in disaster readiness and divide them into two categories: "clinical" and "other."
 Clinical roles would primarily be fulfilled by ambulatory care readiness pharmacists, pharmacotherapy readiness pharmacists, and critical care readiness pharmacists.
 The "other" category includes specialized clinical roles and nonclinical activities carried out by weapons of mass destruction/pandemic readiness pharmacists, pharmacy readiness logisticians, and pharmacist readiness managers.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 This chart details the stability of the most commonly dispensed refrigerated drug products (based on the U.S. top 200 prescription medications in 2014), and over-the-counter insulin products.
 The chart includes proper storage data, allowable temperature excursions and the length of time such excursions are permitted, and contact information for product manufacturers.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

-During a disasters, studies may be disrupted, subjects and study staff dispersed, and records damaged or lost.
+During a disaster, studies may be disrupted, subjects and study staff dispersed, and records damaged or lost.
 This webpage provides information on where to direct questions related to clinical investigations affected by natural disasters.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 Insulin from various manufacturers is often made available to patients in an emergency and may be different from a patient's usual insulin.
 After a disaster, patients in the affected area may not have access to refrigeration.
 This website provides information for patients and providers regarding those issues.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 Legal/Regulatory Resources